HFSP – Human Frontier Science Programme

 - Research Grants – Program is for independent researchers at all stages of their career, and researchers early in their career are strongly encouraged to participate in a Program team.

-The awarded amount depends on the size of the research group, up to $500,000 per year for a team of four members.
+The Research Grant awarded amount depends on the size of the research group, up to $500,000 per year for a team of four members.
 The main applicant/project manager must be located in one of the HFSP member countries, but the other team participants can be in any country.
-See the website and guidelines for detailed information.

 - Long-Term Fellowships are for applicants with a Ph.D. in biology, who wants to embark on a new and ground-breaking project with a focus on life sciences.